 The Audit/Finance Committee reviews the Company's accounting practices, internal accounting controls and financial results and oversees the engagement of the Company's independent auditors.
-The Audit/Finance Committee consists of Jon E. Eliassen, Graham M. Wilson and Ted C. DeMerritt and held eight meetings during 1997.
+The Audit/Finance Committee consists of Jon E. Eliassen, Graham M. Wilson and Ted C. DeMerritt and held ten meetings during 1998.

-The Compensation Committee is responsible for setting compensation levels for the Company's executive officers, overseeing the administration of various incentive compensation and benefit plans and performing such other functions regarding compensation as the Board may delegate.
+The Compensation Committee is responsible for setting compensation levels for the Company's executive officers, overseeing the administration of various incentive compensation and benefit plans and performing such other functions regarding compensation that the Board may delegate.
 The Compensation Committee consists of Paul A. Redmond, Michael B. Bracy and Mary Ann Peters.
-The Compensation Committee held seven meetings in 1997.
+The Compensation Committee held six meetings in 1998.

-During 1997 there were seven Board meetings.
-All Board members attended at least 75% of the meetings of the Board and each committee of which they were a member.
+During 1998 there were nine Board meetings.
+All Board members attended at least 75 percent of the meetings of the Board and of each committee of which they were a member.

-ITEM 2

-APPROVAL OF AMENDMENT OF THE ITRON, INC. EMPLOYEE STOCK PURCHASE PLAN
+ITEM 2 APPROVAL OF AMENDMENT OF THE ITRON, INC. EMPLOYEE STOCK PURCHASE PLAN

-The Company's 1996 Employee Stock Purchase Plan (the "Plan") provides a means for eligible employees of the Company and its subsidiaries to purchase shares of Itron Common Stock under favorable terms through payroll deductions.
-Approximately 890 employees are eligible for participation in the Plan, including each of the executive officers named in the compensation table and eight other executive officers.
+The Company's 1996 Employee Stock Purchase Plan (the "Plan") provides a means for eligible employees of the Company and its subsidiaries to purchase shares of Itron common stock under favorable terms through payroll deductions.
+Approximately 1,000 employees are eligible for participation in the Plan, including each of the executive officers named in the compensation table and five other executive officers.
 Nonemployee directors of the Company are not eligible to participate in the Plan.
-The Plan, which was approved by the Shareholders on April 30, 1996, has an aggregate of 80,000 shares of Itron stock authorized to be available for issuance.
-On February 10, 1998, the Company's Board of Directors unanimously adopted an amendment to the Plan that, subject to shareholder approval, would authorize an additional 100,000 shares to be available for future issuance under the Plan.
-As of the date of this Proxy Statement, approximately 16,000 shares remained available for future issuance under the Plan.
+The Plan, which was approved by the Company's Shareholders on April 30, 1996, has an aggregate of 180,000 shares of Itron common stock authorized for issuance.
+On February 23, 1999, the Company's Board of Directors unanimously adopted an amendment to the Plan that, subject to shareholder approval, would authorize an additional 250,000 shares to be available for future issuance under the Plan.
+As of the date of this Proxy Statement, approximately 27,550 shares remained available for future issuance under the Plan.
+Because of the limited number of remaining shares available for future issuance on February 23, 1999, the Plan was temporarily suspended until the Company's shareholders approve the amendment of the Plan increasing the number of shares available for issuance thereunder.

-The Board believes that the allocation of additional shares to the Plan will promote the interests of the Company and its shareholders by assisting the Company in attracting, retaining, and stimulating the performance of employees, and by aligning employees' interests through their purchases of the Company's Common Stock with the interests of shareholders.
+The Board believes that the allocation of additional shares to the Plan will promote the interests of the Company and its shareholders by assisting the Company in attracting, retaining, and stimulating the strong performance of employees, and by aligning employees' interests, through their purchases of the Company's common stock, with the interests of shareholders.

 A copy of the Plan is attached to this Proxy Statement as Appendix A and is incorporated herein by reference.
-The following description of the Plan as proposed to be amended is a summary and does not purport to be a complete description.
+The following description of the Plan (as proposed to be amended) is a summary and is not a complete description.
 See Appendix A for more detailed information.

-Eligible employees under the Plan are those who have completed three months of service, work more than 20 hours each week, and are employed more than five months in any calendar year.
-Employees who own 5% or more of Itron Common Stock are not eligible to participate in the Plan.
-Eligible employees may authorize payroll deductions between 1% and 10% of their regular cash compensation.
-Such deductions are applied toward the discounted purchase of the Company's Common Stock, subject to a maximum fair market value purchase amount in any calendar year of \$25,000.
+Under the Plan, eligible employees are those who have completed three months of service, work more than 20 hours each week, and are employed more than five months in any calendar year.
+Employees who own 5 percent or more of Itron common stock are not eligible to participate in the Plan.
+Eligible employees may authorize payroll deductions between 1 percent and 10 percent of their regular cash compensation.
+Such deductions are applied toward the discounted purchase of the Company's common stock, subject to a maximum fair market value purchase amount of \$25,000 in any calendar year.